bradshawsguide/website/src/content/02-routes/73-chippenham-to-dorchester-and-weymouth/route.md

 section: 2
 ----
-title: Wilts, Somerset and Weymouth Railway
+title: Chippenham to Dorchester, and Weymouth
 ----
-description: Chippenham to Dorchester, and Weymouth
+line: Wilts, Somerset and Weymouth Railway
 ----
 company: great-western
 ----